jnehring/Crawlzilla/DATASET_CARD.md

-# Dataset Card for Crawlzilla Monolingual Corpus
+# Dataset Card for Crawlzilla Corpus

 ## Dataset Description

 ### Dataset Summary

-The Crawlzilla Monolingual Corpus is a collection of web-crawled text data specifically designed for training Large Language Models (LLMs) on low-resource African languages.
-The dataset is generated using the [Crawlzilla](https://github.com/jnehring/crawlzilla) web crawler, which implements ethical and friendly crawling practices.
+The Crawlzilla Corpus is a collection of web-crawled text data for training Large Language Models (LLMs) on 8 African languages.
+The dataset is generated using the [Crawlzilla](https://github.com/jnehring/crawlzilla) web crawler by the Mbaza community.
+This dataset aims to:

+- **Democratize AI**: Enable LLM development for underrepresented African languages
+- **Preserve Languages**: Create digital resources for languages with limited online presence
+- **Support Research**: Provide training data for NLP research in low-resource settings

 The first published outcome of this project is the [Mbaza Monolingual Corpus 1.1](https://huggingface.co/datasets/mbazaNLP/kinyarwanda_monolingual_v01.1).
 This dataset is the extended version.